cdapio/cdap-apps/TwitterSentiment/README.rst

 Flow Runtime Arguments
 ----------------------
-When starting the ``TwitterSentimentAnalysis`` flow from the UI, the following runtime arguments can be specified:
+When starting the ``SentimentAnalysisFlow`` flow from the UI, runtime arguments can be specified to enable tweet collection.
+To add runtime arguments, click on the gear icon above shown above and to the right of the flow display.

+The following arguments are supported:

 .. list-table::
    :widths: 20 80